tseemann-dk/Xodium/README.md

 Common base types and interfaces as well as general extensions for the .NET BCL.

 ## Xodium.Injection
 An abstraction of dependency injection that enables inversion of control in your applications without taking a direct dependency on the chosen IoC container.
-Includes support for Microsoft Unity and Microsoft DependencyInjection.
+Includes support for [Unity Container](https://github.com/unitycontainer/unity) and [Microsoft DependencyInjection](https://www.nuget.org/packages/Microsoft.Extensions.DependencyInjection/).
 Others can easily be added by implementing a few simple bridge interfaces.

 ## Xodium.Mvvm
 Yet another MVVM library.
 Like every other MVVM library or framework, this library contains base classes for basic MVVM elements like view models, commands and more.
 In an unopinionated approach to how to apply MVVM to your code, this library aims at providing you with a generic toolset of components and abstractions that work together with your favorite choice of MVVM library.

 Beside the basic building blocks of MVVM, the library also contains a navigation system for navigating between view models independently of the underlying UI framework and infrastructure.
-Includes specific support for Xamarin Forms and ReactiveUI.
+Includes specific support for [Xamarin Forms](https://github.com/xamarin/Xamarin.Forms) and [ReactiveUI](https://github.com/reactiveui/ReactiveUI).

 ## Xodium.Platform
 Features that are common amongst many platforms, but vary in API implementation, are made accessible to your application via platform-independent abstractions defined in the Xodium core service interfaces.
 The Xodium.Platform.* assemblies contain platform-specific implementations of these interfaces, designed to be injected into your application to allow you to code against one simplified yet rich API across all platforms.